christinichka/Dev-Diary/README.md

 #### The date format for this log is MM-DD-YYYY

+<br>__09/21/2021__<br>
+I learned something new today.
+I didn't realize if I forked my group project to my GitHub repo that it would give me an option to catch up to the most updated commits from the repo I forked.
+Pretty snazzy tip a group member gave me.

+Met with my study group today and discussed polymorphism, interface, hibernate, and responsive web design.
+I taught them about responsive web design and interface.
+In short responsive web design means to write code one time to look amazing everywhere - in other words we're talking about scalability to all screen sizes and shapes.
+Bootstrap helps a lot with that.
+For interface it is an all abstract class.
+Each class can only inherit one class, however they can implement the behavior of many classes.
+An example I found in a book was a robot dog would be a part of the robot class, but could implement methods from the pet class to help it behave like a real dog.

 <br>__09/20/2021__<br>
 One more class to go for LiftOff.
 My group has completed the mvp and are cleaning up the project to look that way we would like it to.
 I plan to practice deploying it once it is complete and I have a copy saved on my own GitHub repositories (it's housed on the TA's GitHub for now).
 The Java exam studying has taken over and I am spending a lot of time reading and practicing concepts from the exam.